 If you believe that a judge did not properly consider the facts or apply the law, the trial court judge’s ruling may not necessarily be the end of the road — you may be able to appeal the trial court’s ruling to an appellate court.
-If you would like to discuss a potential appeal in your case, you should contact Collins Family Law Group at your earliest convenience.
+If you would like to discuss a potential appeal in your case, you should contact Collins Family & Elder Law Group at your earliest convenience.
 We can help you continue fighting for your family with a domestic law appeal in NC or SC.

 Our appellate attorney has more than a decade of experience in domestic law appellate work and has handled over 40 legal appeals in the North Carolina and South Carolina Court of Appeals, as well as the North Carolina and South Carolina Supreme Court.
 With this experience, we can provide solid, intelligent representation if your case progresses past the trial court.
 Overturn an unfair ruling with our help today.

 Frequently Asked Questions About Domestic Law Appeals in North and South Carolina

 What Is a Domestic Law Appeal and How Does It Work?